DANSI/blynk-server-original/README.md

         https://your_ip:9443/admin

 ![Administration UI](https://github.com/blynkkk/blynk-server/blob/master/docs/admin_panel.png)

-You can change it with next options :

-        admin.rootPath
-        allowed.administrator.ips
-        admin.email=admin@blynk.cc
-        admin.pass=admin

 **WARNING**
 Please change default admin password and name right after login to admin page. **THIS IS SECURITY MEASURE**.

 **WARNING**
 Default ```allowed.administrator.ips``` setting allows access for everyone.
 In other words, administration page available from any other computer.
-Please restrict access to it via IP filter.
+Please restrict access to it via property ```allowed.administrator.ips```.

+### Turn off chrome https warning on localhost

+- Paste in chrome

+        chrome://flags/#allow-insecure-localhost

+- Uou should see highlighted text saying: "Allow invalid certificates for resources loaded from localhost".
+Click enable.

 ## HTTP/S RESTful
 Blynk HTTP/S RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.